Cecilia-Duran/2022-04_gh_usatlas_af_qst/_episodes/01-htcondor.md

 teaching:  0
 exercises: 0
 questions:
-- "What is HTCondor?"
-- "How jobs are handled with HTCondor?"
+- "How Do I handle jobs with HTCondor?"
 objectives:
 - "Learn the mean 5 steps to Run a job"